-Joy has an Advanced Tribal Court Clerk's Certification; is certified through the Department of Justice for the National Crime information Center (Tribal Access Program); and is certified by the Iowa Department of Corrections to teach the ACTV (Achieving Change Through Value-Based Behavior) program.
+Joy has an Advanced Tribal Court Clerk's Certification; is certified through the Department of Justice for the National Crime information Center (TAP - Tribal Access Program); is certified by the FBI for the Criminal Justice Information Services - CJIS Security Awareness Training; and is certified by the Iowa Department of Corrections to teach the ACTV (Achieving Change Through Value-Based Behavior) program.
 She was recently appointed to serve a term on the Grievance Commission of the Supreme Court of Iowa.

 Joy has worked for the Meskwaki Tribe for ten years, formerly with Child Support Services and the Settlement School.

-Suzanne is an enrolled member of the Sac & Fox Tribe of the Mississippi in Iowa—Meskwaki Nation
+Linda Morgan is a Deputy Clerk and is an enrolled member of the Sac & Fox Tribe of the Mississippi in Iowa—Meskwaki Nation.